12 year old,

 released from crate confinement.
 After TPLO on the second side, Polly is

 again back to normal.
-Thankfully, she has no more cranial

 is a beautiful tortoise-shell cat that we adopted from a local

-a bit reserved and wary of the new addition (see the next column).
+the other cat (see the next column).

 another clinic we visited saw us coming in promoting a kitten in need of